RandomGGRandy/World_Of_Heroes/Module_Scripts/AStar_Pathfinding/readme.md

 <h2>1: Create the grid using 'CreateGrid'</h2>

 ```
-The grid will be set based on the given arguments; If changes are wanted,
+The grid is initialized using the provided arguments during creation.
+If you need to modify the grid after it's been created, access the
-you must get the grid object and update desired properties.
-You will need
+grid object directly, update the desired properties, and reassign it
-to set the 'GridObject' property to the updated 'GridObject'.
+via the `GridObject` property to apply the changes.

 Properties;
-- CFrame (CFrame):        Determines the position and rotation of the grid
+- CFrame (CFrame):        Sets the origin position and orientation of the grid in world space.
-- CellSize (Vector3):     Determines the default size of the each cell
+- CellSize (Vector3):     Defines the size of each individual cell.
+Supports non-uniform sizes (e.g, 3x5x3).
-- Size (Vector3):         Determines the size of the grid
+- Size (Vector3):         Specifies the total size of grid in the X and Z directions.
-- Type (string):          Determines the grid type when populating
+- Type (string):          Defines the grid's population logic or structure (e.g., `Circle`, `Custom`, `Square`).
 ```

 <h2>2: Create the Character object</h2>